Marabs97/Silk_Road/README.md

 - - - -- - - -- - - -- - - -- - - -- - - -- - - -- - - -- - - -- - - -- - - -- - - -- - - -- - - -- - - -- - - -- - - -- - - -- - - -- - - -- - - -- - - -- - - -- - -
 ### Back-end ###
+**Amirreza Aleyasin**

+* Tasks done:
+Handling django project backend and coding all required files including:
+Models.py: user profiles, resports and inputs. managers.py: custom management to handle custom user model. test.py: testing usermodel. forms.py: required to maniupulate Data Base from FrontEnd urls.py: web urls to handle pages and to initiate functions from views.py. views.py: initiating the functions and passing objects from database to the front end. settings.py: required settings for django-apps.

 #### Installing